Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

-In the neighborhood of a fiber, up to a ramified cover of the base and a bimeromorphic transformation, a turbulent foliation is non-singular and adapted to a locally trivial elliptic fibration.
-In a turbulent foliation of a locally trivial elliptic fibration, a fiber may be everywhere transverse to the foliation or totally invariant by it.
-This implies that for a general turbulent foliation, we have two coarse kinds of special fibers, \emph{transverse} and \emph{invariant}.
+In the neighborhood of a fiber, up to a ramified cover of the base and a bimeromorphic transformation, a turbulent foliation is nonsingular and adapted to a locally trivial elliptic fibration.
+In a turbulent foliation of a locally trivial elliptic fibration, a fiber may be either everywhere transverse to the foliation or totally invariant by it.
+This implies that, for a general turbulent foliation, we have two coarse kinds of fibers, \emph{transverse} (or \emph{dicritical}) and \emph{invariant}.